UK govt insists suspension of Parliament was not illegal

 The government’s opponents argue that Johnson illegally shut down Parliament just weeks before the country is due to leave the 28-nation bloc for the “improper purpose” of dodging lawmakers’ scrutiny of his Brexit plans.
 They also accuse Johnson of misleading Queen Elizabeth II, whose formal approval was needed to suspend the legislature.

-The government claims the shutdown was routine and not related to Brexit.

 Johnson sent lawmakers home on Sept.
 9 until Oct.
 14, which is barely two weeks before Britain’s Oct.
 31 departure from the EU.
+He claims the shutdown was a routine measure to enable his Conservative government to launch a fresh legislative agenda and was not related to Brexit.

+Eadie rejected claims that the prime minister was trying to prevent lawmakers from blocking his Brexit plans.

+He said “Parliament has had, and has taken, the opportunity to legislate” against the government, and would have more time between Oct.
+14 and Brexit day.
+He said even if Parliament didn’t come back until Oct.
+31, “there is time” for it to act on Brexit.

 The prime minister says Britain must leave the EU on Oct.
 31 with or without a divorce deal.
-But many U.K. lawmakers believe a no-deal Brexit would be economically devastating and socially destabilizing.
-They have put obstacles in his way, including a law compelling the government to seek a delay to Brexit if it can’t get a divorce deal with the EU.
+But many economists and U.K. lawmakers believe a no-deal Brexit would be economically devastating and socially destabilizing.
+Members of Parliament have put obstacles in Johnson’s way, including a law compelling the government to seek a delay to Brexit if it can’t get a divorce deal with the EU.

 Parliament’s suspension spared Johnson further meddling by the House of Commons but sparked legal challenges, to which lower courts gave contradictory rulings.
 England’s High Court said the move was a political rather than legal matter but Scottish court judges ruled Johnson acted illegally “to avoid democratic scrutiny.”